ABOUT PUERTO ROCK STEADY

 A PARTY WITH A PURPOSE

 Puerto Rock Steady (PRS) is an annual multi-genre music, dance and arts festival in Isabela, Puerto Rico.
-Presented by Hip Hop pioneer, Richard “Crazy Legs” Colón of the legendary breakdance group, Rock Steady Crew, this unique 3-day vacation experience brings together the best of music and dance, for a charitable, meaningful purpose.
+Presented by Hip Hop pioneer, Richard “Crazy Legs” Colón of the legendary breakdance group, Rock Steady Crew, this unique 3-day vacation experience brings together the best of music and dance, for a meaningful purpose.

 PRS features day-to-night events, including live performances, beach parties, dance workshops and dance competitions.
 The event actively supports the Boys & Girls Club of Puerto Rico through volunteer work, specially-designed programs that empower children through mentoring, education and dance/wellness workshops, and through donations.